-Using a baby formula without iron can cause problems for your baby.
+Using a baby formula with low iron can cause problems for your baby.
 The American Academy of Pediatrics recommends that all babies use iron-fortified formulas if not drinking breast milk.

 The Need for Iron

-Constipation or other stomach upsets have been blamed on iron in infant formulas.
-Many parents over the years have looked for iron-free formulas because of the digestive problems supposedly caused by the iron.
-Studies have disproved the iron and constipation relationship, but antidotal evidence of a cause and effect association still remain and may be fairly common.
+Constipation and other stomach upsets have been blamed on iron in infant formulas.
+Many parents over the years have looked for low iron or even iron-free formulas because of the digestive problems supposedly caused by the iron.
+However, studies that were done on this issue have actually disproved the iron and constipation relationship.

-As iron is so important to a baby's development, you should not change from a formula with iron to an iron-free or low iron version without discussing it with your child's pediatrician.
+As iron is so important to a baby's development, you should not change from a formula with iron to a low iron version without discussing it with your child's pediatrician.
 There may be other ways to handle constipation in these infants such as:

 Types of Formula

 Breastfeeding is recommended by the American Academy of Pediatrics, but not all mothers are able to exclusively breastfeed for a variety of reasons.
-When breastfeeding is not an option, there are numerous infant formulas available to meet your infant's nutritional needs.
-Changing to a different type of formula may help with any feeding or bowel problems that your infant may have that may seem to be associated with the iron in the formula.
+Even though formula does not contain everything that breast milk does, over the years the pharmaceutical companies have tried to mimic breast milk as closely as possible.
+So when breastfeeding is not an option, there are numerous infant formulas available to meet your infant's nutritional needs which include:

 Soy-Based or Lactose-Free Formulas